Dasnap/Porkbun-Dynamic-DNS/README.md

-This is a fork created to serve as a base for a [Docker image.](https://github.com/Dasnap/Porkbun-DDNS-Docker) This has been changed to check the current DNS value of a domain to see if the update can be skipped.
+This is a fork created to add extra DNS steps.
+This project has been changed to check the current DNS value of a domain to see if the update can be skipped.
+A Docker image has also been added based off [this project.](https://github.com/Pavlinchen/Porkbun-DDNS-Docker)

 Original README follows: